gordonrix/maple/docs/CONFIGURATION.md

 **alignment_samtools_flags**
 - **Type:** String
 - **Default:** `''`
-- **Description:** Additional flags for samtools during alignment processing
+- **Description:** Additional flags for samtools during alignment processing.
+To view available flags and other documentation for this tool, use 'samtools --help'
 - **Example:** `alignment_samtools_flags: '-F 4'`

 </details>